 How to calculate the sine of an angle?

-Our sine calculator supports input in both degrees and radians, so once you have measured the angle, or looked up the plan or schematic, you just input the measurement and press "calculate".
+If the angle is known, then simply use our sine calculator which supports input in both degrees and radians.
+Once you have measured the angle, or looked up the plan or schematic, just input the measurement and press "calculate".
 This is how easy it is.

 Applications of the sine function